 - 2 green onions/scallions

 - Soak dried mushrooms.
 Put the dried mushrooms in a bowl.
-Pour over boiling water to cover and soak 20 to 25 minutes until soft.
-Strain the liquid into another bowl, if using, squeezing any excess liquid from the mushrooms.
-Cut off the steams and discard.
-Slice the mushrooms.
+Pour over boiling water to cover and soak 20 minutes until soft.
+Meanwhile, you can prepare other ingredients.
+Once hydrated, strain the liquid into another bowl, squeezing any excess liquid from the mushrooms (this is Shiitake Dashi, and you can use this umami-rich broth in other cooking).
+Cut off the stems (discard them) and slice the mushrooms.

 - Slice the tomato, cut green onions into matchsticks, and peel ginger and cut into fine matchsticks.